By Diane Burroughs

 While properly feeding your bird a raw, plant-based diet can be a little time consuming, it's a great way to improve your bird's overall health and it's quality of life.
 These gorgeous animals are intelligent and alert, and are always looking for new experiences.

 Once a parrot knows you, it will readily interact with you, enjoying many forms of attention and even participating in games.
 Healthy bird’s have the brightest possible colors and attend to most of their own grooming needs.
-In comparison to dealing with health problems, the cost of a top-quality foods Harrison's bird food, Roudybush bird food, or TOPS pellets combined with a range of plant-based foods is inconsequential.
+In comparison to dealing with health problems, the cost of top-quality foods Harrison's bird food, Roudybush bird food, or TOPS pellets combined with a range of plant-based foods is inconsequential.
 To a parrot enthusiast, a healthy bird is truly priceless.